laboon/ebook/text/30_defects.md

 # Defects

 We've spent quite a bit of time up to this point learning how to find defects.
 This makes sense, since one of the key goals of testing is to do exactly that.
-However, we have not yet done is to rigorously define defects and think about what to do once they are found.
+However, what we have not yet done is define defects and discuss what to do about them once they are found.

 ## What is a Defect?